ateeducacion/omeka-s-ThreeDViewer/README.md

 ## Usage

-1. Once installed, navigate to any site's admin panel
-2. Click on the "Quota" tab in the left sidebar
-3. Set the desired quota size in megabytes (MB)
-4. To set unlimited quota, enter 0

-The module will automatically track usage and prevent uploads that would exceed the quota.
+1. Upload STL or GLB files to your Omeka S items as you would any other media file
+2. When viewing an item with a 3D model, the model will automatically be displayed in an interactive viewer
+3. Use your mouse to:
+   - Left-click and drag to rotate the model
+   - Right-click and drag to pan
+   - Scroll to zoom in and out
+4. The module settings allow administrators to customize the default display options

 ## Requirements

-- Omeka S 4.x or
+- Omeka S 4.x or later
+- Modern browser with WebGL support (Chrome, Firefox, Safari, Edge)

 ## License